ianmaclarty/amulet/doc/buffers.md

 view, in bytes.
 The default is the size of the view type.

 The `count` argument determines the number of elements in the view.
-The underlying buffer must be large enough accomodate the elements with the given stride.
+The underlying buffer must be large enough to accommodate the elements with the given stride.
 The default is the maximum supported by the buffer with the given stride.